Fourqua/Roblox-Development-Toolkit/DayNightCycle/README.md

 ## Troubleshooting

-**Time isn't changing**
+**Time isn't changing** -
-Make sure the script is a regular `Script` in `ServerScriptService`, not a `LocalScript`.
+Make sure the script is a regular `Script` in `ServerScriptService` (MAKE SURE IT IS **NOT** a `LocalScript`)

-**Sky looks wrong at certain times**
+**Sky looks wrong at certain times** -
 Roblox's default sky handles lighting automatically.
-If you have a custom `Sky` object in `Lighting`, make sure it's set up correctly for day and night transitions.
+If you have a custom `Sky` object in `Lighting` make sure that it's set up correctly for day and night cycles.

-**Cycle is too fast or too slow**
+**Cycle is too fast or too slow** -
 Increase `DayLength` to slow it down, decrease it to speed it up.
-The value is in real-world seconds.

 ---

 ## Notes

-- No dependencies — drop it in and it works
+- No dependencies.
+Paste in the code and it works.
-- All players see the same time since it runs on the server
+- All players see the same time since it runs on the server.
-- Works with Roblox's built-in atmosphere and sky automatically
+- Works with Roblox's built in atmosphere and sky.